JijaProGamer/Youtube-Rumble-View-Bot/README.md

 # Requirements

  * NodeJS 16.17.1 (other versions not tested)
- * Connection speed of at least 0.5 mbps per proxy
+ * Connection speed of at 2 megabits/minute per worker
  * Google chrome 107.0.5304.107 or later (NO OTHER BROWSER SUPPORTED OTHER THAN CHROME)
  * A good proxy is needed if you want many views
  * Decent computer